leyserkids/installedApps/README.md

     installedApps.getNamesAndPackages( success, failure);
 ```

+* For haveXXX api, result will be array of booleans.
-Result will be array of objects, each containing name, package or both.
+* For getXXX api, result will be array of objects, each containing name, package or both.

 It works great with this plugin for starting apps from cordova http://plugins.cordova.io/#/package/com.hutchind.cordova.plugins.launcher